NTT makes history with Japan's biggest bond

 By Takahiro Okamoto

-TOKYO, December 11 (IFR) - Nippon Telegraph and Telephone has raised ¥1trn (US$9.6bn) in the biggest bond offering in the Japanese domestic market, doubling the previous record.
+TOKYO, December 11 (IFR) - Nippon Telegraph and Telephone raised ¥1trn (US$9.6bn) on Friday in the biggest bond offering in the Japanese domestic market, doubling the previous record.

-Proceeds from the four-tranche deal will be used to repay the ¥4.3trn bridge loan it raised to back its acquisition of mobile phone service provider NTT DoCoMo.
+Proceeds from the four-tranche deal, rated A/AAA by S&P/JCR, will be used to repay the ¥4.3trn bridge loan backing its acquisition of mobile communication service provider NTT DoCoMo.

+"This is an 'all-Japan' deal," said a second banker on the deal, highlighting that NTT drew huge demand from investors across the country.

+NTT could have done an even bigger deal, in a sign of the depth of liquidity in the Japanese market and the pent-up demand for top-tier corporate bonds that offer positive yields.
+Orders for the bonds topped out at ¥2.4trn, but ¥1trn was the maximum the telecom firm could offer under its shelf registration.

-In September, NTT announced it would buy about 1.1 billion shares of DoCoMo at ¥3,900 per share to make it a wholly-owned subsidiary, with the aim to strengthen the competitiveness of DoCoMo and to develop 6G-focused communications infrastructure.
-It also revealed a plan to refinance the bridge loan by a combination of bonds and long-term bank loans, potentially including foreign currency debt.
+In September, NTT announced an offer to take DoCoMo private by buying about 1.1 billion shares at ¥3,900 per share.
+The move will make it a wholly-owned subsidiary and give the group more flexibility around strengthening the competitiveness of DoCoMo and to develop 6G-focused communications infrastructure.
+It also revealed a plan to refinance the bridge loan through a combination of bonds and long-term bank loans, potentially including foreign currency debt.

 The bridge loan for the acquisition pushed NTT's debt up to ¥9trn, but the telecom group is planning to reduce the debt level to ¥6trn in the medium-term.
 To do so, it also plans to spin off its leasing business and securitise receivables.